Philosopher

 ABOUT

-I am a postdoctoral researcher at the Messerli Research Institute, located at the University of Veterinary Medicine, Vienna, where I have also been teaching in the “Interdisciplinary Master’s Program in Human–Animal Interactions” (IMHAI) since 2023.
+From 2025 to 2026, I worked as a postdoctoral researcher at the Messerli Research Institute, Unit of Ethics and Human-Animal Studies, at the University of Veterinary Medicine Vienna, where I conducted research on moral perception, animal ethics, and the ethics of biotechnology.
+I have also been teaching in the Interdisciplinary Master’s Programme in Human–Animal Interactions (IMHAI) since 2023.
 In February 2025, I received my doctorate in philosophy from the University of Vienna, where I also taught as a lecturer from 2024 to 2025.

 In my dissertation, I focused primarily on methodological questions in animal ethics, particularly on how to overcome the limitations of impartial and rationalistic approaches to human–animal relationships through a practice-oriented perspective on moral problems.
 My main sources of inspiration were Cora Diamond and Ludwig Wittgenstein.